 Transfer Chase Points to Airline and Hotel Partners

-To take advantage of transferring points to these airline and hotel partners, you need to have a Chase card that charges an annual fee (and those cards always offer the best benefits!)
+To take advantage of transferring points to these airline and hotel partners, you need to have a Chase card that charges an annual fee (plus, those cards always offer the best benefits).

 Recommended Chase Cards (Personal)